Invest in a heat tape timer to minimize energy use

 When the sun is out and snow starts melting, the dripping water needs a path to drain off the roof.
 Heat tape can melt a channel in the underside of the snowpack on your roof and give water a route to drain out.
 And heat tape installed in gutters and downspouts allows water to drain away from the roof, rather than getting plugged up by a dam of ice.

-“This might be six hours a day, or might involve a temperature set point,” Ogburn said.
-“These control times and temperatures will vary from one building to another based on elevation, how the roof catches the sun, and how well the building is insulated.”
+Control times and temperatures will vary from one building to another based on elevation, how the roof catches the sun, and how well the building is insulated.

 Watch out for ice dams